-As the festive season approaches it is important to stay on top of treating your scalp psoriasis with some top tips as follows.
+During the festive season approaches it is important to stay on top of treating your scalp psoriasis with some top tips as follows.

 Some people suffer with mild psoriasis of the scalp whilst others can experience severe scalp psoriasis which can cause intense itching.

 Other symptoms include dry and flaky scalp, red scaly patches, a burning sensation or soreness and temporary hair loss.

 - For treatment to be effective it should relieve the symptoms.

 - It is important to remove the scale before you apply any prescribed treatment, because if the scale is thick the treatment will not penetrate the psoriasis.